vfipaas/safira-docs/docs/tutorials/primeiro-projeto-springboot.md

 ---
-sidebar_position: 6
+sidebar_position: 5
 sidebar_label: First project with Safira using Spring Boot
 title: Hello World
 ---

 # First project with Safira

-## Starting your project using Spring Boot.
+## Starting your project using Spring Boot
 ![Hello World](/img/tutorial/springbootig.gif)

 1. Create a new file that you want your project to be in.